 - Make sure that the area where the unit is being charged is within the ambient temperature range of 32-degrees to 104-degrees Fahrenheit.
 Always avoid exposure to temperature extremes.

-If the issue is still unresolved, service may be required.Begin the procedure to send your Sony product into a Sony facility to be repaired.
+If the issue is still unresolved, service may be required.Go to Product Repair.